-

 Treatment

 Treatment of persistent pulmonary hypertension of the newborn involves placing newborns in an environment with 100% oxygen.
-In severe cases, a ventilator (a machine that helps air get in and out of the lungs) providing 100% oxygen may be needed.
-A high percentage of oxygen in the blood helps open the arteries going to the lungs.
+In severe cases, a ventilator (a machine that helps air get in and out of the lungs) may be needed and may be used to provide 100% oxygen.
+A high percentage of oxygen in the blood helps widen the arteries going to the lungs.

 Fluids and other treatments, such as antibiotics for an infection, are given as needed.